metachris/micropython-ctl/README.md

 * Serial interfacing is currently broken (due to focus on making it browser compatible.
 Will be fixed shortly!)
 * Upload & download files
 * Vue.js example with attaching the MicroPythonDevice instance to window, so one instance can live across code hot reloads :) (almost done)
+* A slim version for the browser with minimal footprint (only core code, no listfiles etc.)
+* Command-line utility: `mctl` (from `examples/cli.ts`)

+Maybe (not sure it's needed, don't rush into implementing):

-* Run Python script and receive output (don't wait for finishing) (Note: not sure it's needed, don't rush into implementing)
+* Run Python script and receive output (don't wait for finishing)
 * Support new raw-paste mode: https://github.com/micropython/micropython/blob/master/docs/reference/repl.rst#raw-mode-and-raw-paste-mode (only in master, should be part of MicroPython 1.14)